Ad Agency vs. Freelance Copywriters

 Two Similar Jobs, but With Big Differences

 Becoming an advertising agency copywriter or freelance copywriter is an important decision that's not just for someone new to the ad industry.
 Many agency copywriters wonder if they should leave their cushy jobs behind to start freelancing.
-Many successful freelancers wonder if they should close their business because they long to work in an ad agency.
+Many successful freelance copywriters wonder if they should close their business because they long to work in an ad agency.

 There are many differences between the two career paths.
 Evaluate both sides of the copywriting career to decide which route is best for you:

 Big name clients almost always have a large, outside ad agency on retainer.
 As an agency copywriter in a well-known agency that handles major clients, you'll write copy for national ad campaigns.
 A vast majority of copywriters won't start off working in an agency that handles these types of clients, though.
 The harder you work your way up the ladder to gain copywriting experience, the more recognized your clients will be among a national audience.

 Most freelance copywriters will never touch any national brands on their own.
 It is especially true for those freelancers without any ties to national agencies through previous in-house work with that agency.
 Those "star" clients with high price tags attached to their advertising campaigns are usually handled in-house by the ad agency's creatives and not freelancers.

 However, the clients you gain as a freelancer are your own.
 Your clients can be ad agencies who need a freelancer to write some of the projects their in-house copywriters are too busy for or the agency may not even have full-time copywriters on staff simply because they can't afford the overhead associated with a permanent employee.
 You can also work directly with business owners who need a copywriter but may not be able to justify the cost of an agency's retainer or have the need for a full-service agency.